Fang20031-Coding/UAT-Global-Server/README.md

   - Go fund paddleocr
 - Detection of supports sometimes fails
   - Just restart both bluestacks and the bot.
 If it works from the start then it should not break halfway (it either breaks 100% of the time since launch or its fine and will never break) so its not really a issue.
 I also have no idea whats causing this.
+- Sometimes it fails to detect the hint !
+  - Its animated, so either I kill performance and template match like 20 screenshots or we just take the L when it fails the detect like 10% of the time

 ## 🤝 **Contributing**